Inconsistencies Emerge in Sean Parnell's Ex's Allegations Against Trump-Backed Senate Candidate

 Laurie Snell was cross-examined Monday in a small courtroom in Butler County Courthouse, just north of Pittsburgh, about text messages she sent in June 2018, after the alleged incidents with the children, which she claims occurred in February and May of 2018.

-Snell claimed in testimony last week that, in one incident, Parnell hit a child on the back and left a welt, and that in the other incident, Parnell slammed a door that hit another child’s face and left a bruise.
+Snell claimed in testimony last week that, in one incident, Parnell hit a child on the back and left welts, and that in the other incident, Parnell slammed a door that hit another child’s face and left a bruise.

 Snell, however, confirmed that she had indeed also asked Parnell, a now frontrunning candidate in Pennsylvania’s race for U.S. Senate, via text message, “Do you want to watch the kids on Saturday night?” on June 1, 2018.
 She also called Parnell a “good dad” in another text.